Key takeaways:

 Additionally, keep your bedroom tidy and clutter-free to create a more relaxing environment.
 If there's a mess in your room, you’re more likely to feel stressed before bed – which is counter-productive when it comes to sleeping well.

 Also try to minimize noise disruptions, by using earplugs or white noise machines to reduce external sounds.
-Loop Quiet earplugs offer 24 dB of noise reduction, and are comfortable to wear all night long thanks to their soft silicone construction.
+Loop Dream™ earplugs are specifically designed for maximum sleep comfort.
+They offer our most powerful noise reduction at 27 dB (SNR), along with in-ear security so they stay comfortably in your ears all night – even when side sleeping.
 So whether you’re kept up by a noisy street outside or by your partner snoring, these earplugs can help to improve your sleep.

 Developing a relaxing bedtime routine